andrejkn/react-presentation/README.md

 React Components
 ================
 - When designing front end apps we break down UIs into REUSABLE components
-- Commonly used to extend a basic HTML element
+- React Components are commonly used to extend a basic HTML element

 Here's a sample React component:
 ```javascript